adamgarza/adamgarza.github.io/index.md

 ### 2.1 Challenges in Zpages
 Some challenges I came across while working on the Zpages were the unique structures of the numerous tables used among the four Java Zpages.

-* RpczZPageHandler
+* RpczZPageHandler.java
-* StatszZPageHandler
+* StatszZPageHandler.java
-* TracezZPageHandler
+* TracezZPageHandler.java
-* TraceConfigzZPageHandler
+* TraceConfigzZPageHandler.java

 Just as everyone has a distinct hand-writing style, so do programmers.
 I quickly learned that Open Source Development is a collaborative effort, and every contributor's coding method is different.